NVIDIA/enroot/doc/cmd/bundle.md

-   -c, --conf CONFIG    Specify a configuration script to run before the container starts -e, --env KEY[=VAL]  Export an environment variable inside the container -m, --mount FSTAB    Perform a mount from the host inside the container (colon-separated) -r, --root           Ask to be remapped to root inside the container -w, --rw             Make the container root filesystem writable
+   -c, --conf CONFIG    Specify a configuration script to run before the container starts -e, --env KEY[=VAL]  Export an environment variable inside the container
+       --rc SCRIPT      Override the command script inside the container -m, --mount FSTAB    Perform a mount from the host inside the container (colon-separated) -r, --root           Ask to be remapped to root inside the container -w, --rw             Make the container root filesystem writable